VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

 ### deno scripts

 We can work on our ad-hoc replacement for npm scripts.
-Let's start at the beginning, `start` command of course.
-Is a convention to use this command to start an application or project.
+There is a common convention in `node` where we use a `start` command to "boot up" our application or project.
+Let's start with that.

 ```diff
   deno()